57blocks/website-article/articles/How to Migrate an Ethereum Protocol to Solana Frontend (Part 1)/README.md

 - [How to Migrate an Ethereum Protocol to Solana — Preamble](https://57blocks.com/blog/how-to-migrate-an-ethereum-protocol-to-solana-preamble?tab=engineering): A systematic introduction to the fundamental differences between Ethereum and Solana in account models, execution mechanisms, and fee systems.
 - [How to Migrate an Ethereum Protocol to Solana — Contracts (Part 1)](https://57blocks.com/blog/how-to-migrate-an-ethereum-protocol-to-solana-contracts-part-1?tab=engineering): A focus on the core mindset shift and best practices for contract development from Ethereum to Solana.
-- [How to Migrate an Ethereum Protocol to Solana — Frontend(Part 1)](https://57blocks.com/blog/
+- [How to Migrate an Ethereum Protocol to Solana — Frontend (Part 1)](https://57blocks.com/blog/how-to-migrate-an-ethereum-protocol-to-solana-frontend-part-1?tab=engineering): A focus on the frontend mindset shift and best practices for building Solana-native DApp infrastructure from Ethereum.
-how-to-migrate-an-ethereum-protocol-to-solana—frontend-part-1?tab=engineering): Frontend Architecture Design and Practical Implementation for High-Performance Data Access and Transaction Optimisation.

 ---